 Why you should do it: Core exercises help strengthen your midline stability, which also improves your balance and gait.

-Click the video for 6 extra core exercises from our physical therapist Cassie:
+Click the video for bonus core stroke rehabilitation exercises from our physical therapist Cassie:

 3. Knee to Chest